ng-dst/6chan/README.md

 * `recvuntil(char delim)`: Allocate buffer and receive until `delim` character encounters
 * `recvlen(int len)`:  Allocate buffer and receive exactly `len` bytes

+They work with named pipes as well, provided `USE_PIPES` flag is set.

-Uses thread-local (for server) or shared (for client) static buffer.
+They use thread-local (for server) or shared (for client) static buffer.
 Buffer state persists between calls.

 `buf` = persistent buffer, shared by _recvuntil()_ and _recvlen()_\